 Clinical trials are research studies to test promising new or experimental cancer treatments.
 There are hundreds of clinical trials happening at any given time, and most experts agree that for a late-stage diagnosis, clinical trials are the best treatment option.
 You can also visit our Clinical Trial Finder to learn about clinical trials that are available.

 Immunotherapy is a type of systemic therapy used in the treatment of melanoma at high risk for recurrence and metastases.
+The following immunotherapies are approved by the FDA for the treatment of melanoma: Yervoy (ipilimumab), Keytruda (pembrolizumab), Opdivo (nivolumab), Interleukin-2 (IL-2) and Interferon alpha 2-b.

 Targeted therapy is a type of therapy where drugs (or other substances) “target” the abnormal aspects of tumor cells without harming normal cells.
 Several targeted therapies have been approved for use in treating various cancers, and this approach is now being evaluated in melanoma.
 You can also use a Targeted Therapy Finder to learn about possible treatment options for you.
+The following targeted therapies are approved by the FDA for the treatment of melanoma: Zelboraf (vemurafenib), Tafinlar (dabrafenib), Mekinist (trametinib) and the Tafinlar/Mekinist combination.

 Chemotherapy is a type of systemic therapy intended to destroy melanoma cells throughout the body.
 Chemotherapy has shown limited success in the treatment of melanoma.